LIHPC-Computational-Geometry/gmds/pygmds/pybind11/docs/upgrade.rst

 ``PyUnicodeObject`` (`#2409 <https://github.com/pybind/pybind11/pull/2409>`_),
 and ``py::isinstance<str>()`` is ``true`` only for ``py::str``.
-To help in the transition of user code, the ``PYBIND11_STR_LEGACY_PERMISSIVE`` macro is provided as an escape hatch to go back to the legacy behavior.
+To help in the transition of user code, the ``PYBIND11_STR_LEGACY_PERMISSIVE`` macro is provided as an escape hatch to execute back to the legacy behavior.
 This macro will be removed in future releases.
 Two types of required fixes are expected to be common: